nus-cs2103-AY2223S1/ip/docs/README.md

 to identify the task refers to the index of the task in the list of all tasks.

+Command format:

+`unmark TASK_INDEX`

 Example of usage:

-`unmark TASK_INDEX`
+`unmark 1`

 Expected outcome:

 ```
-expected output
+OK, I've marked this task as not done yet:
+[T][] homework
 ```

 ### `find` - Find task with given keyword